General Terms and Conditions and Client Information

-The Client’s claims against the Seller - except those mentioned in Section 8 - expire by limitation no later than one year after the time of knowledge and at the latest five years after delivery of the performance, unless unlimited liability applies pursuant to Section 9, para 1.
+The Client’s claims against the Seller - except those mentioned in the section "Warranty Claims"- expire by limitation no later than one year after the time of knowledge and at the latest five years after delivery of the performance, unless unlimited liability applies pursuant to the aforementioned section.

 11) Retention, Assignments